MechaNeurons/fuzzy-logic-rs/readme.md

 # Fuzzy-Logic-rs

+> [!CAUTION]
+> This repository is not complete yet.
+If you have any suggestions on how to make it better please send me an email.

 In this project I've tried to implement a simple and lightweight implementation of fuzzy logic only using std.

 ## Membership Functions

-I have implemented some usefull membership functions.
+I have implemented some useful membership functions.
 Also you can define a custom membership function if you like using `::new()` .
 Here is a List of all implemented membership functions.

 1. Triangular
 2. Trapezoidal